-The Counseling Center is committed to providing confidential, culturally-competent, and evidence-based counseling to students that encourages students' empowerment, the development of individual strengths, greater independence, and self-advocacy.
+The Counseling Center/Disability Services is committed to providing confidential, culturally-competent and evidence-based counseling and disability services to students that encourage student empowerment, the development of individual strengths, greater independence and self-advocacy.

 The Counseling Center offers students individual short term personal counseling.
-The Center holds a 10:00 a.m. walk-in hour Monday, Wednesday and Friday for brief consults and problem solving.
-The Center can assist students in finding off campus counseling as needed.
+The Center holds a 10:00 a.m. drop-in hour Monday, Wednesday and Friday for brief consults and problem solving.
+The Center can assist students in finding off-campus counseling as needed.

 During the fall and spring semester the Center provides the Meredith community with a counselor on-call to assist in mental health crisis situations.
 The counselor on-call can be accessed by calling Campus Police at (919) 760-8888.
-Additionally, the Counseling Center also offers a 1:00 p.m. crisis, walk-in hour, Monday through Friday.
+Additionally, the Counseling Center also offers a 1:00 p.m. crisis walk-in hour, Monday through Friday.
 Ultimately, services for acute psychological crisis are provided by local hospitals.

 The best way to make an appointment is to call (919) 760-8427 or stop by between 1:00 p.m. and 5:00 p.m.
 Monday through Friday.
 The Counseling Center is located on the second floor of Carroll Hall.

-For more information visit http://www.meredith.edu/on\campus\ services/academic\and\support\services/counseling\center.
+For more information visit www.meredith.edu/counseling.